aishabaitemirovaothman/capstone_project/README.md

 ## Results

 The models that I used for prediction were : Gaussian Naive Bayes (baseline model), Logistic Regression, Decision Tree Classifier, Random Forest Classifier, and Neural Networks.
 The results that I obtained were unfortunately not satisfactory enough.

+Gaussian Naive Bayes (baseline model) accuracy score: 0.40763636363636363 Logistic Regression: 0.6265454545454545
+Decision Tree Classifier: 0.6253333333333333
+Random Forest Classifier: 0.5142424242424243
+Neural Networks (150 epochs): 0.5259

+I used GridSearch CV on all the models except for the baseline model and the results did not improve significantly.

 ## Evaluation